ServiceStack/ServiceStack.OrmLite/README.md

 # Introduction

-OrmLite is a set of light-weight C# extension methods around `System.Data.*` interfaces which is designed to persist POCO classes with a minimal amount of intrusion and configuration.
-Another Orm with similar goals is [sqlite-net](https://github.com/praeclarum/sqlite-net) by Frank Krueger.
+OrmLite's goal is to provide a convenient, DRY, config-free, RDBMS-agnostic typed wrapper that retains a high affinity with SQL, exposing intuitive APIs that generate predictable SQL and maps cleanly to (DTO-friendly) disconnected POCO's.
+This approach makes easier to reason-about your data access making it obvious what SQL is getting executed at what time, whilst mitigating unexpected behavior, implicit N+1 queries and leaky data access prevalent in Heavy ORMs.

 OrmLite was designed with a focus on the core objectives:

+  * Provide a set of light-weight C# extension methods around .NET's impl-agnostic `System.Data.*` interfaces
   * Map a POCO class 1:1 to an RDBMS table, cleanly by conventions, without any attributes required.
   * Create/Drop DB Table schemas using nothing but POCO class definitions (IOTW a true code-first ORM)
   * Simplicity - typed, wrist friendly API for common data access patterns.